Chair Airlines: Chair Airlines

 Germania Flug was not affected by the bankruptcy of its then German shareholder Germania in February 2019, and continued its operations under this name.
 Shortly after that, it was announced that all shares formerly held by the German Germania branch had been sold to Albex Aviation, which also owns Air Prishtina.
-On 11 June 2019 the airline was rebranded Chair Airlines.
+On 11 June 2019, the airline was rebranded Chair Airlines.
+On 27 August 2025, the airline announced 6 new destionatons starting from Summer 2026.
+It was the world's first airline to announce scheduled services to the new Vlora International Airport currently under construction.

 Destinations

-As of June 2019, Chair Airlines operates flights to the following regularly scheduled and seasonal destinations under its own brand name:
+As of September 2025, Chair Airlines flies to (or has announced service) to the following destinations: